"""The core state representation.

 atomic_numbers (torch.Tensor): Atomic numbers with shape (n_atoms,)

-defaults to None, must be unique consecutive integers starting from 0
+Has shape (n_atoms,), must be unique consecutive integers starting from 0.

 Properties: